refactoring-assistant/StaticNose/README.md

 ## Usage

 > [!WARNING]
-> A current limitation of the project is that each Class in the Java project to be examined must have a unique name across the entire project.
+> A current limitation of the project is that each Java file in the Java project to be examined must have a unique name across the entire project.

 ### Arguments for common usages